 - 5.2 It is the responsibility of parent/carers or the relevant social care professional, to include with their application any details or documents that would allow the Trust to consider the relevance of Criterion (i), for example by providing the name of the relevant care authority and or copies of the relevant orders. - 5.3 A child is normally deemed to be resident with their parents/carers.
 If a child has more than one home address, the applicant must use on the application form the address at which the child lives for the majority of school nights (Sunday-Thursday).
 Documentary evidence may be required to show that the child is resident at the address, which may include both 'entry' proofs of the current address and 'exit' proofs of any previous addresses. - 5.4 It is the responsibility of parent/carers to include with their application the name of any sibling(s) for consideration under the oversubscription criteria.
 For the purposes of these school admission arrangements, the term 'sibling' refers to children living as part of the same family unit at the same address.
 A family unit consists of children and their parents/carers.
-The term 'parent/carer' includes any person who is the birth parent, person with parental responsibility, special guardianship or who has care of that child. - 5.5 If applications are submitted for siblings in the same year group and a place is available for one or more but not all of the siblings from the same family, the published admission number/number of available places will be exceeded wherever reasonably possible to allow them to be placed at the school. - 5.6 Where distance from the child's home to school has to be measured, the Trust, or another body acting on their behalf, uses a computerised GIS mapping system using Ordnance Survey information, to measure the distance and adopts the address points for the child's home and the school as recorded on the Local Land & Property Gazetteer, (LLPG).
-The actual distance measured is a straight line from the LLPG recorded address point for the child's home to the LLPG recorded address point for the school.
-Where a school has a split site, the distance will be measured to the LLPG address point for the school site which is appropriate for the child's year group.
+The term 'parent/carer' includes any person who is the birth parent, person with parental responsibility, special guardianship or who has care of that child. - 5.5 If applications are submitted for siblings in the same year group and a place is available for one or more but not all of the siblings from the same family, the published admission number/number of available places will be exceeded wherever reasonably possible to allow them to be placed at the school. - 5.6 Where distance from the child's home to school has to be measured, the Trust uses LA measurements.
+The measurement of distance is the shortest available safe route for pedestrians along footpaths, using footpaths alongside roads marked on the current street map of the City.
+The front entrance of home property (residence) to the main entrance of school site is used.